After about two years, today is my very last day doing content and growth at CXL.

-Actually, shortly after I joined the team, I did a conversion research project for a CXL agency client with Peep and Alex.
+Actually, shortly after I joined the team, I did a conversion research project for a Speero agency client with Peep and Alex.
 A big part of that project was web analytics analysis.
 Watching the reports Peep dug into, the filters and advanced segments he applied, etc. really helped guide me.

 The conversion research project framed everything I learned from then on.
 Anyone can conduct user testing or run a survey or conduct QA on a site or open Google Analytics… the skill is in the analysis.